X-ray - skeleton

 How the test will feel

-The x-rays themselves are painless.
-However, changing positions and placing the injured area in the necessary position may be uncomfortable.
-If the entire skeleton is being imaged, the test usually takes 1 hour or more.
+The x-rays are painless.
+Changing positions and moving the injured area for different x-ray views may be uncomfortable.
+If the whole skeleton is being imaged, the test usually takes 1 hour or more.

 Why the test is performed